5 things you should know about margin

 You can use these securities as collateral for margin borrowing:

-- Equities and ETFs trading over $3 a share (special requirements exist for certain securities and accounts)
+- Most equities* trading over $3 a share (special requirements exist for certain securities and accounts)

-- Most mutual funds that you’ve owned for at least 30 days
+- Most mutual funds and ETFs that have been held for at least 30 days

 - Treasury, corporate, municipal, and government agency bonds